stakar/NeuralNetsGA/README.md

 # NeuralNetsGA
-Repository containing a project that targets evolving neural nets using genetic algorithms
+Repository containing a project that targets evolving neural nets using genetic algorithms.

 ## Technology
 Python 3.7